-When approached and used properly, acrylic art supplies can be a fun and affordable way to break into art.
+Acrylic art supplies can be a fun and affordable way to break into art when approached and used properly.

 Painters would be lost without their paints – and with acrylics, you may have well found the perfect way to begin your art adventure.